 For those new to RME, Fitting It In (G1) effortlessly showcases the way in which robust contexts can elicit a range of emergent mathematical strategies.
 Students work on a series of problems—comparing the relative sizes of countries, pricing tiles, and “seeing” squares where there are none to be seen.
 Through “finger-to-thumb” measurement techniques, tracing paper and other naturally provoked strategies, students develop a firm grasp of the meaning behind conservation of area and associated area formulae.
-By the end of the module, learners will have developed a nuanced account of the area of triangles and quadrilaterals—understanding not simply how to measure their size, but also how these shapes are built from and related to one another through various transformations (including cutting, gluing, rotating and stretching).
+By the end of the module, learners will have developed a nuanced account of the area of triangles and quadrilaterals — understanding not simply how to measure their size, but also how these shapes are built from and related to one another through various transformations (including cutting and gluing, rotating and repositioning).

 Overview of Fitting It In